aerostack/airplane_inspection_gazebo/README.md

+# Application: airplane_inspection_gazebo

-This project illustrates how a drone inspects the surface of an airplane.
+This application illustrates how a drone inspects the surface of an airplane.
 The mission is formulated as a behavior tree.
 During the mission execution, it is possible to pause and continue the mission execution.
 While the mission is paused, the user can teleoperate manually the drone using the keyboard.

 In order to execute the mission, perform the following steps: